 An official website of the State of Oregon »

 You are here:

 Oregon has experienced a recent cycle of emergencies and disasters, including floods, drought, wildfires, ice storms, excessive heat, and a pandemic.
 If the recent disasters that have impacted our state have taught us anything, it's that being prepared can make a big difference.
-Each Oregon citizen should proactively prepare to be self-sufficient for at least two weeks during a disaster.
+Each Oregon resident should proactively prepare to be self-sufficient for at least two weeks during a disaster.

 A .gov website belongs to an official government organization in the United States.

 A lock icon ( ) or https:// means you’ve safely connected to the .gov website.

 Only share sensitive information on official, secure websites.